-Condor's own employees are informed and trained in relation to human rights on the risks.
-This also includes information and training in relation to the expectations set out in this Statement, the Code of Conduct for Employees and the Code of Ethics & Conduct for Business Partners.
+Condor's own employees are informed and trained in relation to human rights and environmental protection issues based on the risks.
+This also includes information and training in relation to the expectations set out in this Policy Statement, the Code of Conduct for Employees and the Code of Ethics & Conduct for Business Partners.